kevinmichaelchen/go-rest-api/README.md

 | Golang   | net/http    | 5 MB             | [vid](https://asciinema.org/a/72mpi0VXUF9K65oX5bZYqUWa1) |

 See [this gist](https://gist.github.com/kevinmichaelchen/22ac37452979b05f78e99f775e249659)
 for a fuller explanation.
-At bast, embedded Tomcat runs at 120MB, which is still 24x higher than what Golang consumes.
+At best, embedded Tomcat runs at 120MB, which is still 24x higher than what Golang consumes.
 Out of the box, embedded Tomcat runs 100x higher than Golang.